mahimaparekh/AMAZON-WEB-SCRAPING-USING-PYTHON/README.md

 ## Results and Findings
 * The data scraped and cleaned was visualized in Tableau.
 The insights gained can be found in the file "Report.pdf"
-* The visualization on tableau can be viewed here:
+* The visualization on tableau can also be viewed online: https://public.tableau.com/app/profile/mahima.parekh/viz/AmazonBestsellersDashboard/Dashboard1?publish=yes

 'Feel free to explore the provided SQL queries and modify them according to your requirements.
 The project can be further extended by incorporating additional datasets, refining the analysis, or implementing advanced statistical models.'